“I want a credit card with points that don’t expire.”

 |Membership Rewards||No expiry|

 |Rewards Points||12-24 months|

 But that’s not the whole story!
-Where it gets confusing is that even within the same bank, points earned on different cards may have different expiry policies.
+Where it gets confusing is that even within the same bank, the same points earned on different cards may have different expiry policies.

 For example, DBS Points earned on the Woman’s World Card expire after one year, but DBS Points earned on the Altitude cards never expire.
-Similarly, Citi ThankYou points earned on the Citi Rewards Visa expire after five years (kinda sorta), but Citi ThankYou points earned on the Citi Prestige card never expire.
+Similarly, ThankYou points earned on the Citi Rewards Card are valid for up to five years, but ThankYou points earned on the Citi Prestige Card never expire.

 So in addition to the general rules above, it’s helpful to set out which specific cards earn non-expiring points:

 |SCB Visa Infinite||1.4*||3.0*|

 |SCB X Card||1.2||2.0|